 Insurance, by tradition, has been powered by middlemen.
 Although taking them entirely out of the picture may not be plausible, mitigating their involvement will grow profit margins, naturally.

-Mobile apps allow real-time B2C interaction, without intermediaries.
+The mobile apps for insurance agents and users allow real-time B2C interaction, without intermediaries.
 The positivity also flows down to the customer experience, which can never be exaggerated.
 And insurtech would be too smart for its own good, not to explore this option.

-This includes first the insurer that incorporates and markets financial products.
-Second, are the third-party entities that provide the services covered by the insurer.
+This includes the insurer that incorporates and markets financial products and the third-party entities that provide the services covered by the insurer.
 And the third is the end-user, the customer who has opted in to be insured.

 Mobile insurance solutions offer the following advantages to insurance companies at the top of the pyramid:

-Provide good customer service and turn clients into business affiliates.
+Experts believe in providing good customer service and turning clients into business affiliates.
 Referral programs can get you more buyers to loop in provided your mobile insurance solutions are state of the art.
 There are dual benefits to this.
 First, optimizing customer recruitment cycles would free up time for insurance agents to target bigger, better clients.
 And second, you can advertise your mobile insurance platform in related apps to target more customers with semantics marketing.

-The insurance industry can tap into mobile analytics which they can analyse to an extent like never before.
+The insurance industry can tap into mobile analytics which they can analyze to an extent like never before.
 Insurance applications can easily gather the following types of structured data:

 Universal Features for Insurance Apps

-Appinventiv, as one of the renowned financial app development company, has appreciable experience in creating cutting edge on-demand digital products.
-Coupling experience with client feedback, we recommend against loading an app with features just to make it look fab.
 There has to be synergy between the color palettes, smart use of white spaces, typographic fonts, and strategic positioning of icons and images.
 Only then does an app have a life of its own.
-After taking care of such design elements we can refocus our aim towards integrating the right feature sets.
+After taking care of such design elements, we can refocus our aim towards integrating the right feature sets.

 To give you an overview of the Fintech sector that is attracting investors’ attention, there are four categories of apps that can be developed in the insurtech domain:

-Apps must have a strong backend.
-They should be able to withstand peak rises in traffic, or if the company decides to implement a new software system without many amendments to the architecture.
+Apps have a strong backend.
+They withstand peak rises in traffic, or if the company decides to implement a new software system without many amendments to the architecture.

-Based on our experience, we will first list the mutual features that can be found in all of the above categories.
+It is essential to list the mutual features that can be found in all of the above categories.
 These features formulate the kernel of a general application guide for Fintech app ideas.
-Barring few niche specifications, the following features remain steady and ever-present especially during a fintech app development of any kind:
+Barring few niche specifications, the following features remain steady and ever-present, especially during the insurance app development of any kind: